slivingston/btsynth/doc/formats.rst

 number of rows and columns.
-Second and all remaining lines indicate which columns are occupied for that row, unless the line begins with a "G", in which case it indicates a goal location, or the line begins with a I, in which case it indicates a possible start location; valid start locations for environment are indicated by "E"; if a row does not have any obstacles, then its corresponding line should contain a single "-".
+Second and all remaining lines indicate which columns are occupied for that row, unless the line begins with a "G", in which case it indicates a goal location, or the line begins with a "I", in which case it indicates a possible start location; valid start locations for environment are indicated by "E"; if a row does not have any obstacles, then its corresponding line should contain a single "-".
 E.g. a world that looks like